chipslimited/Documentation/tech_whitepaper.md

 # Conclusion
 The team intends to build an ecosystem based on the CPS blockchain operating system.
 Among them, the application layer is a blockchain distributed system with complete ecological facilities; the underlying CPS system provides databases, account permissions, scheduling, authentication, and Internet application communication services for our self-built ecosystems and external developers.
 The underlying system greatly improves the development efficiency of blockchain applications.
 DAPP can be accessed from the browser or downloaded from the APP store.
 We will establish a set of developer incentives to encourage more developers to continue to create higher-value decentralized applications, thus building a positive feedback ecosystem for the blockchain developer community.
-We sincerely invite the community to jointly build CHIPS Digital Kingdom 2.0, thank you for your attention and support.
+We sincerely invite the community to collectively build CHIPS Digital Kingdom 2.0.

+Thank you for your attention and support!

 ![CPS Coin Architecture](architecture.png)